Wrong side of the law: 125 cops charged with criminal offending

 The decision of Judge Sainsbury, who said New Zealanders "expect better" of police officers, was then appealed to the High Court and a hearing held last month.

-Justice Simon Moore issued his judgment last week - granting the appeal and quashing Doak's conviction.
+Justice Simon Moore issued his judgment this week - granting the appeal and quashing Doak's conviction.